 • For every $25 spent using an AdvantEdge card at any of the 136 Price Chopper and Market 32 stores located throughout the northeast, shoppers received one game ticket.

 • There were three ways to win — the first, one in every four tickets was an instant winner and revealed a prize; the second, some tickets revealed a special PIN that could be registered online to win; and the third way to win was to collect related stickers within a specific category.

-• Prizes included cash prizes of up to $1 million, a new Cadillac XT5 SUV, a kitchen makeover, a luxury cruise, a hot tub, free groceries for a year, free gas for a year, Price Chopper and Market 32 gift cards, or free/discounted food prizes.
+• Prizes included cash awards of up to $1 million, a new Cadillac XT5 SUV, a kitchen makeover, a luxury cruise, a hot tub, free groceries for a year, free gas for a year, Price Chopper and Market 32 gift cards, or free/discounted food prizes.

-Bags2Riches Giveaway ran through March 25; more than $6 million in prizes and discounts were available.
+The Bags2Riches Giveaway ran through March 25; more than $6 million in prizes and discounts were available.

 Asked if there will be another contest starting soon, Bradley said, “We will have to wait and see.”

 Reach Bill O’Boyle at 570-991-6118 or on Twitter @TLBillOBoyle.